StackTraceYo/dagen/README.md

 ##imdb scraper

-As mentionaed before I am building this to scrape imdb -> here is the general application flow for imdb
 1. ImdbScraper
     * This is the intro point into the application it calls the flows in order
 2. The first pipeline is MovieListPipeline